 On May 10, 2013 the Company resolved to voluntarily deregister Tracker Resources Pty Ltd ("Tracker") (the Company's 100% owned subsidiary).
 Tracker was inactive, was not carrying on any business, and had no assets and no liabilities.
 In compliance with s601AA of the Corporations Act 2001, Tracker applied for voluntary deregistration with ASIC for approval.
-It is expected that this approval will be made in approximately 2 months.
+ASIC notified the Company that Tracker was deregistered on July 24, 2013.